AT&T Developer

 Linux (ubuntu)

-3. Set the ADB path.
-Before you can obtain Android traces, set the ADB path in Video Optimizer.
+5. To collect an Android trace, set the ADB path in Video Optimizer.
 Go to File>Preferences and browse for the ADB path.
-It is usually be found under Users>“username”>Library>Android>sdk>platform-tools
+It will usually be found under Users>"username">Library>Android>sdk>platform-tools

 5. Using Video Optimizer for Data Analysis